 The Bhrigu Bindu is a Sphuta computed as the midpoint of the Moon's longitude and the longitude of Rahu (the north lunar node).
 It does not appear in Brihat Parashara Hora Shastra directly but is found in later traditions of Tajik and Bhrigu Jyotish.
 In rectification it serves as a confirming test rather than a primary diagnostic.
 After the Pranapada and Lagna Sphuta tests have narrowed the candidate window, the Bhrigu Bindu is computed and its relationship to the Lagna and to the natal Atmakaraka is checked.
 A candidate that places the Bhrigu Bindu in clean angular relationship to a relevant chart point gains weight; a candidate that places it in an awkward inter-sign zone loses weight.

-What if my birth was very close to sunrise or sunset?
+What if my birth was very close to sunrise?

 Explore with Paramarsh